 About Kathy Rooney

+Kathy has been a member of the Pittsburgh Society of Illustrators since 2000.
 Alongside her illustration work, Kathy has a diverse background in graphic design and project management.
 She is a dedicated full-time artist and took her passion to the next level by co-founding Rooney and Ray Arts, Inc. in 2000 with her artist husband, Ray Sokolowski.
 Together, they provide artistic solutions for corporations, specializing in inspirational and captivating visual branding.
 Their merger of talent has provided a myriad of artworks and effective communication solutions.
 You can visit Ray Sokolowski’s web site at: raysokolowski.com

 A Reflection…